Palak216/mini-instagram-backend/README.md

 ```
 ---

-🔐 ## 📅 Day 4 – Authentication & Security (In Progress)
+🔐 ## 🔐 Day 4 – Authentication & Security

-- Implemented session-based authentication using express-session
+- Session-based authentication using express-session
-- User login & registration with password hashing (bcrypt)
+- Password hashing using bcrypt
-- Authentication middleware to protect routes
+- Authorization middleware to protect private routes
-- Refactored auth logic into controllers
-- Views moved into MVC structure
-- Prepared codebase for future JWT-based auth

-⚠️ Note: JWT, role-based access control, and input validation
+- Ownership checks for posts and comments
+- Basic input validation on auth and content routes

-will be added in upcoming iterations.
+> JWT-based authentication will be implemented in a later iteration.

 - Sessions are stored server-side to reduce token exposure risks.